-151. Petitioner Maui Oceanview LP has also discussed connecting to the existing Hawaii Water Service Company, Inc. ("HWSC") system, provided the Hawaii Public Utilities Commission approves the expansion of HWSC's service territory to include Pulelehua.
-(Sixth Supp.
-Memo., EXHs.
+127. Petitioner has also discussed connecting to the existing HWSC system, provided the Hawai'i Public Utilities Commission ("PUC") approves the expansion of HWSC's service territory to include Pulelehua.
+(Sixth Memo.
+Supp., EXHs.
 N-3, N-4).

-152. Maui Oceanview LP also is exploring the option of developing a water well from groundwater sources and is discussing a general use and access agreement with Original Petitioner MLP to drill a well on MLP land mauka of Pulelehua.
-(Sixth Supp.
-Memo., Paul Cheng Decl., ¶10).
+128. Petitioner is also exploring the option of developing a water well from groundwater sources and is discussing a general use and access agreement with MLP to drill a well on MLP land mauka of the Petition Area.
+(Sixth Memo.
+Supp., Paul Cheng Decl., ¶10).

-Non-Potable Water Service
+Non-Drinking Water Service

-153. Original Petitioner MLP intended to use recycled R-1 water from the LWWRF located approximately 3,500 feet south of the Project District area to irrigate landscaping for the parks, open spaces, and the common areas for the multi-family units and the proposed school site, as well as to satisfy fire flow requirements.
+129. MLP intended to use recycled R-1 water from the LWWRF located approximately 3,500 feet south of the Petition Area to irrigate landscaping for the parks, open spaces, and the common areas for the multi-family units and the proposed school site, as well as to satisfy fire flow requirements.
 Irrigation requirements were estimated to be 0.2 MGD.
-At the time, LWWRF pumped R-1 treated water to a 5.5 million-gallon open reservoir above the Kapalua-West Maui Airport where it was mixed with surface water and used for plantation irrigation.
-Use of R-1 treated water for irrigation was to reduce the average daily potable water demand of

-Pulelehua by approximately 22 percent to 0.72 MGD of water perday.
+At the time, the LWWRF pumped R-1 treated water to a 5.5 million-gallon open reservoir above the Kapalua-West Maui Airport where it was mixed with surface water and used for plantation irrigation.
+Use of R-1 treated water for irrigation was anticipated to reduce the average daily drinking water demand of Pulelehua by approximately 22 percent to 0.72 MGD of water per day.
 (2006 D&O, FOF ¶103).